Retirement Savings Plan

 will need to contact a provider listed and complete the proper paperwork to establish an account

 with that entity.
-You must also complete a salary reduction agreement authorizing your employer to reduce your salary for
+You must also complete a salary reduction agreement authorizing your employer to reduce your salary for the contribution amount.

 Karrie Hayes, CPP